kojiro5150/phdss-instructions/policy.md

 Identify trust impacts for clinicians, consumers, and the public.
 Identify legitimacy risks arising from uneven power distribution or perceived exclusion from the decision process.
+This section appears exactly once.
+Do not repeat it later in the output — all coalition and trust risks belong here, not in a second abbreviated instance after Context Translation.

 **Strategic Policy Trade-offs**
 Name the explicit tensions the Board must confront: speed vs legitimacy,